 The ever-growing generation of data on the Internet is leading us to managing huge collections using data analytics solutions.
-Exceptional paradigms and algorithms are thus needed to efficiently process these datasets so as to obtain valuable information, making this problem one of the most challenging tasks in Big Data analytics.
+Exceptional paradigms and algorithms are thus needed to efficiently process these datasets (65) so as to obtain valuable information, making this problem one of the most challenging tasks in Big Data analytics.

-Gartner introduced the concept of Big Data and the 3V terms that define it as high volume, velocity, and variety of information that require a new large-scale processing.
-This list was then extended with two additional terms.
-All of them are described in the following: Volume, the massive amount of data that is produced every day is still exponentially growing (from terabytes to exabytes); Velocity, data need to be loaded, analyzed, and stored as quickly as possible; Variety, data come in many formats and representations; Veracity, the quality of data to process is also an important factor.
+Gartner (20) introduced the popular denomination of Big Data and the 3V terms that define it as high volume, velocity and variety of information that require a new large-scale processing.
+This list was then extended with 2 additional terms.
+All of them are described in the following: Volume, the massive amount of data that is produced every day is still exponentially growing (from terabytes to exabytes); Velocity, data needs to be loaded, analyzed and stored as quickly as possible; Variety, data comes in many formats and representations; Veracity, the quality of data to process is also an important factor.
 The Internet is full of missing, incomplete, ambiguous, and sparse data; Value, extracting value from data is also established as a relevant objective in big analytics.